Fostering Access to Local Food

 While several efforts are underway, there is much to be done to educate all parties how to amplify the focus and availability of healthy, local food for everyone in Iowa.
 The group identified ways that some current opportunities are prohibitive for farmers due to extra hoops to jump through, as well as the lack of awareness these opportunities exist.
 Hopefully additional conversations will lead to local food being a staple at food banks and other food access sites.
 If you have examples of how you’ve addressed the inclusion of local food in food access, please let me know!

-Check our blog soon for a guest blog from Sarah Gilbert.
-She is going to talk about how she addresses food access by volunteering at her local food pantry.
+Check this guest blog from Sarah Gilbert where she talks about how she addresses food access by volunteering at her local food pantry.